kannanjayachandran/Full-Stack-Data-Science/01. Introduction to Computer Science/Readme.md

 It will have;

-- **Central Processing Unit (CPU)**: The brain of the computer, responsible for executing instructions and performing calculations.
+- **Central Processing Unit (CPU)**: Responsible for executing instructions and performing calculations.

 - **Memory**: RAM (Random Access Memory) Stores data and instructions that the CPU needs to access quickly.
 Then we have secondary storage devices like hard drives and SSDs that store data more permanently.